TheDAALab/binlearn/docs/source/api/methods/singleton_binning.rst

 _bin_edges : dict
     Fitted bin mappings for each column after calling fit().
-    For one-hot binning, this contains the unique values found.
+    For singleton binning, this contains the unique values found.

 _unique_values : dict
     Dictionary mapping column indices to their unique values (internal use).